Ananya-vastare/QuickRead/README.md

 ## Advantages:

-  1) Can also summarize text in different languages.
+  1) Can also summarize text easily.

   2) Takes less time.[As one has to read the entire page]